/

 If you’re a SugarCRM user looking to integrate with NetSuite ERP, you’ll have to use a third-party application.

-Getting two separate pieces of software, especially those created by different vendors, to merge seamlessly is highly unlikely.
-There are going to be some hiccups along the way.
-That being said, it won’t always be in your best interest to look for the software with the easiest integration.
+There will be some hiccups along the way.
+That being said, it won’t always be in your best interest to look for the software with the most straightforward integration.

-As always, the best practice is to start with the core goals of your business, and look for the software that helps you achieve those goals.
-A smooth transition isn’t much good if it leaves you with software that lacks some of the functions you need, or requires massive customizations to be useful.
+As always, the best practice is to start with the core goals of your business and look for the software that helps you achieve those goals.
+A smooth transition isn’t much good if it leaves you with software that lacks some of the necessary functions or requires extensive customizations to be useful.

-Start by looking for the ERP and CRM combination that best meets your overall needs, then start looking for ways to get them to play nice with each other.
+Start by identifying the ERP and CRM combination that best meets your overall needs, and then explore ways to integrate them effectively.